Subrat-Budding-Data-analyst/EXCEL-SALES-AND-FINANCE-ANALYTICS/README.md

 - [x]	Designing user-centric reports with empathy in mind.
 - [x]	Optimization of report generation through meticulous fine-tuning.
 - [x]	Developing a systematic approach to devising a report building plan.

+This comprehensive overview serves as a foundation for further analysis and strategy formulation at Atliq Hardware.